Humanitarian crisis feared in St. Vincent amid eruptions

 He said priority number two is meeting the needs of the 4,000 people in shelters, including cots and basic supplies, sanitation, hygiene and emergency latrines.

-“We are dealing with a crisis within the COVID crisis,” he said.
+“We are dealing with a crisis within the COVID crisis,” Trebucq told reporters at U.N. headquarters in New York in a video briefing.
 “Many health facilities have been affected by the ashes.”

 Prime Minister Ralph Gonsalves said Wednesday during a press conference broadcast by local station NBC radio that people need to strictly adhere to COVID-19 measures to avoid outbreaks.